specify/specify7/README.md

 # Updating the database (Specify 6) version
 The Specify database is updated from one version to the next by the Specify 6 application.
-To update the database version connect to the database with a new verison of Specify 6 and follow the Specify 6 update procedures.
+To update the database version connect to the database with a new version of Specify 6 and follow the Specify 6 update procedures.

 Once the database version is updated, a corresponding copy of Specify